GauravKumarKalindi/NttfExamBypasser/README.md

 ## **Daily Updated Source Files**
 The source files will be updated daily in the repository, primarily for **E3 exams** and, if possible, **M3 exams** as well.
 Stay updated by checking the repository regularly.

+**Note:** This tool is intended for **educational and entertainment purposes only**.
+It should **not** be used for any official, government, or legally regulated examinations.
+By using this tool, you acknowledge that you are doing so at your **own risk**, and the developers hold **no responsibility** for any consequences arising from its use.